Scoring the QE

 If a student fails to produce a QE that scores above a 34 after making revisions or fails to submit the QE by the appropriate deadline, the student will not be able to advance to candidacy and will be withdrawn from the Doctoral Program.
 A student has the right to appeal, please reference the Graduate Bulletin for more information.

 After Passing the QE

 If a student passes the QE, they will begin work on the proposal/prospectus.
 In order to maintain enrollment, the student will need to register for GRD 7989.
-The student must to reach out to the Program Associate (Audrey Jones; firstname.lastname@example.org) to obtain the CRN to register for GRD 7989.
+The student must reach out to the Program Associate (Elizabeth Fields; firstname.lastname@example.org) to obtain the CRN to register for GRD 7989.
 A student only has to be registered for the Fall and Spring semesters, summer enrollment is not required to maintain enrollment.